laurakond/artly-api/README.md

 - persons of any gender aged 16+ who enjoy art,
 - artists who wish to share their work,
-- art connoiseurs and artists who are looking for alternative ways in buying or selling artwork.
+- art connoiseurs and artists who are looking for alternative ways of buying or selling artwork.

 No background, geographical location or income has been specified for the target audience as this website aims to provide access to art for everyone regardless of their background.

 ### User Stories

-Artly-api project's user stories focus on the developer's point of view; mainly assessing project development stages.
+Artly-api project's user stories focus on the developer's point of view, mainly assessing project development stages.
 They have been carried out with the MVP in mind, first focusing on the essential CRUD functionality to enable the website to work properly.

 Front-end user stories are covered in the front-end part of this project development, [Artly](https://github.com/laurakond/artly?tab=readme-ov-file#user-stories) repository.